freeCodeCamp/freeCodeCamp/curriculum/challenges/chinese/02-javascript-algorithms-and-data-structures/basic-algorithm-scripting/find-the-longest-word-in-a-string.md

 );
 ```

-`findLongestWordLength("May the force be with you")`应该返回5。
+`findLongestWordLength("May the force be with you")` 应返回 5。

 ```js
 assert(findLongestWordLength('May the force be with you') === 5);
 ```

-`findLongestWordLength("Google do a barrel roll")`应返回6。
+`findLongestWordLength("Google do a barrel roll")` 应返回 6。

 ```js
 assert(findLongestWordLength('Google do a barrel roll') === 6);
 ```

-`findLongestWordLength("What is the average airspeed velocity of an unladen swallow")`应该返回8。
+`findLongestWordLength("What is the average airspeed velocity of an unladen swallow")` 应返回 8。

 ```js
 assert(